anik-ghosh-au7/anik-ghosh-au7/README.md

 <br />

-### I'm a passionate full-stack developer from India 🇮🇳
+### I'm a passionate software engineer from India 🇮🇳

 ### About me -